tibia-oce/map-editor/README.md

 ## Committing changes

 If you follow the above [instructions](https://github.com/tibia-oce/assets?tab=readme-ov-file#prerequisites), you're changes were tracked against the published assets.
-You can commit this to a